-Okay, so the masses were right.
+Okay, so the rumblings proved right.
 Sitting through this was a chore.
 Like the song says: Sometimes, bad is bad.
-Lesson learned.

 It should have been better.
-The script borrows its setup from the franchise’s best entry, Friday the 13th: The Final Chapter (1984).
-And Kane Hodder brings a hulking physicality to his performance as Jason.
+The script borrows its setup from part four and Kane Hodder brings a hulking physicality to his performance as Jason.
 But the censors ruined this film.

-But the film tacks on a mill stone subplot involving telekinetic Tina, her mother, and Dr. Crews that sinks the movie.
-More than once, I ached to fast-forward through these scenes.
-They aren’t just bad.
-They’re screaming baby on an airplane bad.
-Painful for everyone involved.
+The millstone subplot involving telekinetic4 Tina, her mother, and Dr. Crews sinks the movie.
+I ached to fast-forward through these scenes.

-I don’t fault the performers; the script does them no favors.
-Consider Tina.
-She’s an ineffectual protagonist who spends most of the film in histrionics.
-The worst kind of final girl.
-When the other teens take an instant dislike to her, we’re on their side.
+It doesn’t help that Tina’s rendered as an ineffectual protagonist who spends most of the film in histrionics.
+When the teens next door take an instant dislike to her, we’re on their side.
 And speaking of those teens, they’re just fodder.
-None of them register as individuals and they have no chemistry together.
+None of them register.

 Still, I love Hodder’s Jason.
 And we get memorable visuals, such as the scene where an unsuspecting teen crosses a darkened kitchen and in a flash of lightning we see Jason illuminated in the frame’s corner.
 But for this film, the MPAA, not Tina, proved Jason’s undoing.